-The 2017 Amendment provides that a technology company satisfying certain conditions will qualify as a "Preferred Technology Enterprise" and may thereby enjoy a reduced corporate tax rate of 12% on income that qualifies as "Preferred Technology Income," as defined in the Investment Law.
-The tax rate is further reduced to 7.5% for a Preferred Technology Enterprise located in development area A. In addition, a Preferred Technology Enterprise may enjoy a reduced capital gains tax rate of 12% on capital gain derived from the sale of certain "Benefited Intangible Assets" (as defined in the Investment Law) to a related foreign company if the Benefited Intangible Assets were acquired from a foreign company on or after January 1, 2017 for at least NIS 200 million, and the sale receives prior approval from the IIA.
+The 2017 Amendment provides that a technology company that meet the conditions established in law will be qualified as a "Preferred Technology Enterprise" and may thereby benefit from a reduced corporate tax rate of 12% on its "Preferred Technology Income," as defined in the Investment Law.
+The applicable tax corporate tax rate can be reduced to 6%-12% present (6% in case the company has a turnover of over 10 billion NIS, and to 12% in case the company has less than 10 billion NIS of a turnover.
+In case the company is located in a development area A and has a turnover of less than 10 billion, it will be eligible for 7.5% tax rate).
+In addition, a Preferred Technology Enterprise may be subjected to a reduced capital gains tax rate of 12% and up to 6% (depending on the company's turnover) on capital gain derived from the sale of certain "Benefited Intangible Assets" (as defined in the Investment Law) to a related foreign company.
+A company can be eligible to reduced tax rates only in case the Benefited Intangible Assets were acquired from a foreign company on or after January 1, 2017 (applicable to companies with a turnover of more than 10 billion NIS), or in case the Benefited Intangible Assets were acquired from a foreign company on or after January 1, 2017 for at least NIS 200 million and the sale receives prior approval from the IIA (applicable to companies with a turnover of less than 10 billion NIS).

-Dividends distributed by a Preferred Technology Enterprise that are paid out of Preferred Technology Income are subject to tax at the rate of 20%, but if they are distributed to a foreign company and at least 90% of the shares of the distributing company are held by foreign resident companies then the tax rate may be as low as 4%, subject to the fulfillment of certain conditions.
+Dividends distributed by a Preferred Technology Enterprise that are paid out of Preferred Technology Income are subject to tax at the rate of 20%, but if such dividends are distributed to a foreign company and at least 90% of the shares of the distributing company are held by foreign resident companies then the tax rate may be as low as 4%, subject to the fulfillment of certain conditions.